ShantanuKumarSinha/mcProductService/README.md

 # productService
 #This is a product service application
-# This is a client for EurekaServer
+# This is a client for EurekaServer mcEurekaServer